Buy a Paid Subscription

-Exactly seven weeks since the first interview Krugman did with me was published, I have another interview to bring readers.
-It's quite surreal to be something like a regular correspondent
+Exactly seven weeks since the first interview Krugman did with me was published, I have another interview to bring readers -- it's focused on the bread and butter elements that make up a modern financial crisis.

 For those just tuning in: I wrote a piece a day for the first three days of this week on what we should probably now term the “Trump Tariff Financial Crisis”.
-I
+The only missing piece was the international financial architecture part, which is the subject of today’s piece.

-Hello readers, apologies for my extended absence.
-It has been a little more than three weeks since my last piece, simultaneously published by Notes On The Crises and Rolling Stone, assessing the extremely
+It has been a little more than three weeks since my last piece, simultaneously published by Notes On The Crises and Rolling Stone, assessing the extremely alarming implications of the Federal Government taking 80.5 million dollars right out of New York City’s bank account.

 Notes on the Crises pivoted on February 1st into around the clock coverage of the Trump-Musk Treasury Payments Crisis of 2025.
 Today is Day Twenty Two